 Myth # 3: exploited workers.
 Since the early 1990s, the share of national income spent on labor compensation has trended downward and the share represented by profits has increased, angering many progressives.

 But these actions are deceptive.
 They do not reflect the fact that intermediary businesses, including S corporations, sole proprietorships and partnerships, have grown rapidly in recent years.
 Collectively, their owners and employees represent more than half of the employment.
 Many are small businesses run by entrepreneurs.
-S corporations make up about one-third of corporate profits, while unincorporated business income tends to account for around 80% of corporate profits.
+S corporations make up about a third of corporate profits, while unincorporated business income tends to make up around 80% of corporate profits.

 The real story of inequality.
 Progressives are right about income and wealth inequality, I’ll give them that.
 It got worse.
 What they lack is the big picture: Economic inequalities always worsen during good times.
 It is a small price to pay for widespread prosperity that lifts all boats.
 Most workers gain in absolute terms, especially since there is greater upward mobility of income during good times.

 And what drives prosperity?
 Profits, above all.
 It is profitable businesses that increase capacity and payroll, powering the engines of an economy and creating prosperity.
 Profits are too critical for all of us in society, up and down the income ladder, to jeopardize the profit motive through the unintended consequences of ill-conceived, albeit well-intentioned, progressive policies.